bstill/Pardot-Automation-Sample/README.md

 2. Building Block Layer
 3. Action Layer

 ## Installation
 TODO: Describe the installation process

 ## Usage
 TODO: Write usage instructions

+## Reporting
+Test results will be generated and placed in the ./reports folder.

+Open the "Automation_Report.html" file to see the current and historical results.

 ## Credits